timt/config/README.md

     Config config = Config.load();
     String aech = config.get("helen.harris");

 The above example loads the config files from classpath root package.
-To load config files the package some.other:
+To load config files from the package some.other:

     Config config = Config.load("some/other")